For Face-to-Face, Online, and Hybrid Courses

 What if I want to administer a final assessment to wrap up the semester but not in class?
 Or, I want to give it in class but not during finals week?

 It depends on the form of the assessment.
-You may administer a culminating assignment (i.e. presentation, team report, a performance) during an "off-limits" period before Reading Day.
+You may administer a culminating assignment (i.e. presentation, team report, a performance) at least one week before Reading Day.
 The alternative assessment is not considered to be a "final examination."
 You should not require students to complete it on Reading Day.

 What if I want to administer a final assessment to wrap up the semester during the last week of class?